dpadula85/OFET_strain/README.md

 Description
 ===========
-This repository contains electronic supporting information for the paper **Towards a fast machine-learning-assisted prediction of the electromechanical response in organic crystals**, submitted to _Chem.
+This repository contains electronic supporting information for the paper **Towards a fast machine-learning-assisted prediction of the mechanoelectric response in organic crystals**, submitted to _Chem.
 Mater._ by D. Padula, L. Barneschi, A. Peluso, T. Cinaglia and A. Landi.